 This post is part of the series 'Strings in .NET'.
 Be sure to check out the rest of the blog posts of the series!

 In the post How to correctly count the number of characters of a string, I already wrote about diacritics.
-But let give a quick reminder.
-A diacritic is a glyph added to a letter.
+Here is a quick reminder: a diacritic is a glyph added to a letter.
 For instance, the letter é is composed of the letter e and the acute accent ´.
 In Unicode, the diacritic is a separate character from the base character.
 This means that the letter é is composed of 2 characters: e (U+0065 Latin Small Letter E) and ´ (U+0301 Combining Acute Accent).
-Note that the letter é can also represented by the single character é (U+00E9 Latin Small Letter E with Acute).
+Note that the letter é can also be represented by the single character é (U+00E9 Latin Small Letter E with Acute).

 In .NET, you can convert the string representation from the canonical form to a decomposed form using the Normalize method.
 The canonical form is the form where the diacritics are combined with the base character.
 The decomposed form is the form where the diacritics are separated from the base character.
 For instance, the canonical form of the character é is U+00E9, and the decomposed form is U+0065 and U+0301.
 You can quickly see the difference by using the following code: